needle-mirror/com.unity.scriptablebuildpipeline/Documentation~/UsageExamples.md

 Requirements:
 1. A separate Cache Server instance dedicated to build artifacts.
 It cannot be shared as an Asset Cache Server as data collisions will occur.
+2. High Reliability mode turned off on the Build Cache Server instance.
+The build cache uses dynamic dependencies which is incompatible with high reliability mode.
-2. The build code must use the `ContentPipeline.BuildAssetBundles` method.
+3. The build code must use the `ContentPipeline.BuildAssetBundles` method.
-3. `BundleBuildParameters.UseCache` is set to true.
+4. `BundleBuildParameters.UseCache` is set to true.
-4. `BundleBuildParameters.CacheServerHost` and `BundleBuildParameters.CacheServerPort` are set to the cache server instance host or IP address and port respectively.
+5. `BundleBuildParameters.CacheServerHost` and `BundleBuildParameters.CacheServerPort` are set to the cache server instance host or IP address and port respectively.

 Example code: